 Semester Cohort Information

-These pages contain information about specific dates and timelines for each cohort of the pilot.
+These pages contain information about participation for each cohort of the TEALC pilot.

 The pilot is open to regular university courses and courses managed by University Extended Education.
 The pilot is intended for classes that will be held in the TEALC for the entire semester.
 Instructors who wish to try out the room for a limited time will be admitted to the pilot on a space-available basis after complete courses have been admitted.
 All courses that will use the active learning classroom during the pilot must meet the following requirements:

 - Enrollment cap no greater than 30 students.
 This is a hard cap based on room furniture.

 - Class time conforms to the standard university class schedule.